vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ## Introduction

-This document will guide you all the way to fully implement cart and wishlist modules, which will let you use these common features in your application in the best possible way.
 Customer's cart and wishlist can be managed using `useCart` and `useWishlist` composables respectively, provided by every integration.
 Data can be accessed using `cartGetters` and `wishlistGetters`.

-## Using cart
+## Loading and creating cart

-### loading cart in your application

-The first thing that you need to do to start using the cart in your application is importing `useCart` from your ecommerce integration.
-Import `load`function which fetch the cart from a server and create a new one in your application if it doesn't already exist.
-Based on that, you can start using `cart` object, which structure depends on the ecommerce implementation you are using.
+The `load` function will load your cart from the server or create a new one if it doesn't exist.
+The `cart` object will be `null` until you load it.

 ```js